cverhelst/cverhelst.github.io/source/_posts/2014-12-17-sharepoint-2013-Internal-Javascript-Classes.markdown

 I still don't get how both environments are supposedly the same SP Farm version, but oh well.

-So let this be a warning if you intend to interact with these generated class (or overwrite their functionality... as our offending customization did -_-) as you can't be certain that the naming is gonna remain the same over time or be the same across environments.
+So let this be a warning if you intend to interact with these generated classes (or overwrite their functionality... as our offending customization did -_-) as you can't be certain that the naming is gonna remain the same over time or be the same across environments.